All Products

 FAQ

-Upload failure: InvalidArgument: aws-chunked encoding is not supported
+Upload failed: InvalidArgument: aws-chunked encoding is not supported

-Symptom: An error occurs when you upload a file:
+Symptom: You receive the following error when you upload a file:

 InvalidArgument: aws-chunked encoding is not supported with the specified x-amz-content-sha256 value